-The second talk was by Dr. Mohan CD, Assistant Professor, University of Mysore.
+The second talk was by Dr. Mohan CD, Assistant Professor, and University of Mysore.
 He also spoke about cancer but giving a molecular perspective in cancer biology and treatment.
 He explained the induction of Apoptosis in cancer cells and its role in cancer therapy.

 In this data-driven word it’s very necessary to know about the disruptiveness of data.
 Keeping this in mind the third talk was on cloud technology by Dr. Suchitra R Nair, Associate Professor, IT, Jain University.
 Dr. Nair spoke about data production and safeguarding of data on social media.
 She also explained the role and involvement of data and technology in our day to day life.